Pamela B. Green: Filmmaker

-In 2021, Be Natural was nominated for an Emmy for Outstanding Research:Documentary.
+In 2021, Be Natural was nominated for an Emmy for Outstanding Research: Documentary.

-Green is currently working with co-writer Joan Simon and co-producer Cosima Littlewood on a feature biopic script about the mother of cinema, Alice Guy-Blaché, which will feature new material not seen in the documentary Be Natural.
+Green is currently working on a feature biopic script about the mother of cinema, Alice Guy-Blaché, which will feature new material not seen in the documentary Be Natural.

 Green has also developed Aces Never Sleep, a female-driven detective series, with Jamie Wolf's Foothill Productions and former CAA agent John Ptak, and they are in talks with different financiers.
 The series takes place during a pandemic, social unrest, economic crisis, racism and a polarized America.
 Kate Warn and her team of lady operatives are behind the true origins of the Pinkerton Detective Agency, founded by fervent abolitionist Allan Pinkerton.
 Historical figures appear throughout the series, including Frederick Douglass and Abraham Lincoln, notably when the agency's most valued Ace Kate Warn and fellow detectives thwart an assassination attempt on the President-Elect.

 In 2022, Green did a kickstarter campaign for Ask The Question', a biopic about Ben A Barres.